 Who is eligible for counseling services?

-- Any currently registered FIT student (full or part time) is eligible for counseling services.
+- Any full-time, registered, degree-seeking FIT student is eligible for counseling services.

 How much does it cost for counseling?